I have my answer! I have my answer! I’m walking on air!

-Stir up a Cowboy Martini, and join us as we wrangle up the 10 best entertaining books of all time.
-As helpful and relevant today as they were on the day they were published, these 10 classic party tomes are a must-have for every modern-day salonniere.
+Stir up one of these timeless, classic cocktails, and join us as we serve up the 10 best entertaining books of all time.
+As helpful and relevant today as they were on the day they were published, these 10 classic party tomes are a must-have for every modern-day salonniere’s reference library.

 In The Kennedy Style by Letitia Baldrige (1999)